 Day 1: Introduction

-Arrival at airport.
-Transportation will be provided to pick guests up from airport
+• Arrival at airport.
+Transportation will be provided to pick up guests from the airport

 This day we'll be venturing into the beating heart of the city: its historic downtown.

-Walking tour to see the main architectural landmarks of the downtown area, as well as Templo Mayor, the ruins of the original city of Tenochtitlán
+• Guided walking tour to see the main architectural landmarks of the Centro Histórico, as well as Templo Mayor, the ruins of the original city of Tenochtitlán

 DAY 3: south mexICO city